LRTA 1100 class

 Car body

-The train car body is made of stainless steel.
+The train car body is made of stainless steel, sporting a silver body with yellow and blue cheatlines.
 Each LRV has four sliding pocket-type doors per side.
 The 1100 class trains are 90 millimeters wider than the 1000 class.

 1100 class train at Gil Puyat station in November 2006